The Florida Bar

 • Google.
 Do a quick Google search on the mobile home park owner and seller.
 Is the mobile home park up for sale?
 Or has it recently been sold?
 Are there any other potential problems?

 • Florida Department of Highway Safety and Motor Vehicles.
-Ask for the Vehicle Identification Number (VIN) of the mobile home and call the Florida DHSMV to check that the person or company that owns the mobile home actually does own it and that title is “clear.”
+Ask for the Vehicle Identification Number (VIN) of the mobile home you are interested in purchasing and call the Florida DHSMV to check the person or company offering the mobile home for sale actually owns the mobile home and title is “clear.”
+A “clear” title means a title without any potential issues, like debts or questions about who really owns the mobile home.

 Check the mobile home park’s rules and regulations

 Ask to see the “rules and regulations,” “park prospectus” and mobile homeowners’ association “bylaws,” if any.
-In addition to Chapter 723, Florida Statutes, these are all documents that govern you and the park owner.
+In addition to Chapter 723, Florida Statutes, these are all documents that govern you and the park owner while you live in the park.
 Read them carefully and keep copies for your records.
 If you do not abide by them when living in the park, you could face eviction and/or fines.

 Shop around

-There are many different kinds of mobile and manufactured homes.
-Each has different costs for construction, installation, taxes and upkeep.
+There are many kinds of mobile and manufactured homes.
+Each has different costs for construction, installation, taxes, and upkeep.
 You may purchase a new home that will need to be installed in a park, or you may purchase a used mobile home.

 Working with Dealers